 Aftercare services can give people in addiction recovery with the tools and guidance to focus on their recovery goals and reduce their chances of relapse.
 Ongoing therapies are designed to help recovering substance users manage post-acute withdrawal symptoms (PAWS), which often happens long after dependence on the drug has passed.
 PAWS symptoms related to barbiturate use include anxiety, cognitive impairment, irritability, and depression.

 Ending a barbiturate addiction can be challenging, but the battle is not over.
 Call Ocean Breeze Recovery at (844)-554-9279 or connect with us online now so we can get you on the path to the peace you’ve been seeking.
-We can help you find the right treatment program for you or someone you know.
 Our facility offers a wide range of services that cater to our clients’ needs.